getdock/public-docs/oauth.rst

 - After approval, the user is redirected to the given ``return_uri`` with an ``authorization code`` added as a parameter.
 - The client can then do a backend call (not redirection) to exchange it for an ``access token``.
 - Dock will only return an ``access token`` to the right ``authorization code`` coming from the right Client, using the right client credentials.
-- Finally, by using the Bearer Token in the ``Authorization`` header, the client will be able to access the requested user data.
+- Finally, by using the Access Token in the ``Authorization`` header, the client will be able to access the requested user data.

 Detailed information
 --------------------
 To make sense of the above it can be useful to observe the whole flow in a detailed step-by-step explanation.
-The following steps explain how the flow would look like for a Client getting an Access Token to act on behalf of one of its users, and then using it to get user data from Dock:
+The following steps explain how the flow would look like for a Client getting an Access Token to act on behalf of one of its users, and then using it to ethereum contract address, which will later be used to get user data from the DOCK Gateway:

 Step 1 - Authorization grant query
 ----------------------------------
 To initiate the OAuth flow the Client needs to start an authorization grant query by redirecting the user to:
-``GET https://app.dock.io/oauth/authorize`` with the following query params:
+``https://app.dock.io/oauth/authorize`` with the following query params:

 - ``client_id``: id of the Client doing the request.
 This is the id you received when you registered your application.
-- ``response_type=code``: 'code' is always expected, it means that you expect to get an ``authorization_code``
+- ``response_type``: 'code' is always expected, it means that you expect to get an ``authorization_code``
 - ``redirect_uri``: URL where you want the user to be redirected to by the Authorization Server if the authorization grant query is successful.
 This needs to be one of the Redirect URIs you added when registering your application.
 Remember that **exact match** is used to compare, any minor variations will trigger an error response.
 - ``scope``: scope name(s).
 These define which of the user's resources you're requesting access to.
 Our API expects comma-separated values if more than one.
 - ``state``: (optional but recommended) the value of this parameter will be returned to you unmodified.
 We recommend that you encode some info and sign it.
 It is useful for you to verify the authenticity of the next call you receive from us, if the signature doesn't match then you can safely abort the flow.